frogfromlake/Globe/README.md

 ## ✨ Features

 - 🧭 Interactive 3D globe with clickable country and ocean regions
-- 🌞 Real-time Earth rotation, lighting, and day/night cycle via custom shaders
+- 🌞 Real-time Earth rotation, lighting, and day/night shaders
+- 🛰️ Floating 3D labels + connector lines for hover and selection
-- 🌐 Country + ocean search bar (instantly zoom to any place on Earth)
+- 🌐 Search any country or ocean to jump directly to it
+- 📍 Show your current location via geolocation marker
-- 📰 Daily news articles shown when selecting a country
+- 📰 Translated daily news articles when selecting a country
-- 📍 Geolocation marker using the browser’s location API
-- 🎨 Smooth hover and selection transitions with animated 3D labels
+- 💬 Language toggle for original vs. translated text
+- 🧠 DeepL-powered backend with smart caching to reduce API usage
+- 🛠️ Admin panel for managing and testing country RSS feeds
-- ⚙️ Modular TypeScript architecture, shader-driven materials, and centralized config
+- ⚙️ Clean, modular TypeScript architecture with centralized config
+- 🪞 Fade transitions, label scaling, and dynamic lighting effects

 ---